gashcrumb/ipaas-api/docs/entities.md

 - User
   - belongs to many Organization
   - has many Roles (many-to-many)
-  - has many Projects

-- Project
-  - has many Integrations
-  - has many Connections
-  - has many Users
-  - belongs to an Organization

 Again, this list may not be up-to-date, or may be under development.
 Please see the active list of models by viewing the [`src/models`](../src/models/index.js) file.